When does Diversity Help Generalization in Classification Ensembles?: Experiments

 \subsection{Comparison of Space Cost Between \pdabbr{} and Methods that Cannot Fix the Size of Pruned Sub-Ensembles}

 In this subsection, we compare the accuracy and the space cost between \pdabbr{} with methods that cannot fix the size of pruned sub-ensembles, such as OO, DREP, SEP, PEP, and LCS.
-Experimental results are reported in Tables~\ref{tab:space:a}--\ref{tab:space:b} and Figure~\ref{fig:space}.
+Experimental results are reported in Figure~\ref{fig:space}.
 As shown in Figure~\ref{fig:space}, DREP only keeps one of the individual classifiers that is not an ensemble at all in most cases; OO, SEP, and PEP usually generate pruned sub-ensembles with a larger size than the up limit of that; the size of pruned sub-ensembles generated by LCS is relatively steady around the up limit of that.
 Besides, although \pdabbr{} cannot fix the number of individual classifiers in the pruned sub-ensemble, it could guarantee that the size of the pruned sub-ensemble is no more than the up limit of that, based on the pruning rate.
+More comparison of space cost could be referred to Figure~\ref{fig,expt4s:Bag,cost,NN}\subref{fig,expt4sbi:bag,d} and Figure~\ref{fig,expt4s:Ada,cost,KNNd}\subref{fig,expt4sbi:ada,d}.
 Therefore, we could conclude that \pdabbr{} could run as expected to generate a comparable ensemble performance with a smaller size to the original ensemble.